jackscott/dot-emacs/README.md

 TODO
 -----

  * start using `namespaces` but ran into an issue when trying to import a macro.
-Not sure if this is bug or not
  * Clean up everything, remove unused functions/vars